moraneus/TP-DejaVu/README.md

 The rule `closed(x)` is defined as a disjunction between three alternatives.
 The first alternative states that this predicate is true if we are in the initial state (the only state where `@true` is false), and there is no `toggle(x)` event.
 The next alternative states that `closed(x)` was true in the previous state and there is no `toggle(x)` event now.
 The third alternative states that we in the previous state were in the `open(x)` state and we observe a `toggle(x)` event.
 Similarly for the `open(x)` rule.

-## The DejaVu Prediction Expansion
+## Expanding DejaVu for Enhanced Prediction

-In our expansion we add the ability to predict the next `k` steps in 2 modes of prediction.
-The core of DejaVu remains as it was, without any improvements or changes.
-In order to handle the prediction requests, we had to change the way that DejaVu gets and parses his arguments as it describe [above](#running-dejavu).
+We have extended DejaVu to include the capability of predicting the next `k` steps using two different prediction modes.
+The core functionality of DejaVu remains unaltered, without any modifications or enhancements.
+To accommodate the prediction requests, we had to modify the way DejaVu obtains and processes its command-line arguments, as described [above](#running-dejavu).der to handle the prediction requests, we had to change the way that DejaVu gets and parses his arguments as it describe [above](#running-dejavu).

 ### Prediction Modes

-We have two prediction modes.
+We offer two distinct prediction modes:

-* ``brute`` - This mode is the trivial mode based on the brute force approach, trying all options without any improvements to make it faster or more efficient.
-This mode was added for testing and experimentation purposes and for comparison with our ``smart`` prediction approach.
+* ``brute`` - This mode utilizes a straightforward brute force approach, exploring all possible options without any optimizations for speed or efficiency.
+It has been included primarily for testing, experimentation, and comparative purposes, allowing users to contrast it with our ``smart`` prediction method.

-* ``smart`` - This mode is at the heart of our study.
-The smart prediction approach takes advantage of the fact that some values are equivalent in a given time, reducing our predictive options.
-In some cases, e.g., after evaluating a long trace file with different events, the reduction is so significant that prediction is possible with the ``smart`` approach, while it fails with the ``brute`` approach due to excessive memory consumption.
+* ``smart`` - This mode lies at the core of our research.
+The smart prediction method leverages the fact that some values are equivalent within a specific time frame, thereby reducing the number of potential predictions.
+In certain instances, such as after evaluating a lengthy trace file containing various events, the reduction is so substantial that the ``smart`` approach enables successful prediction, while the ``brute`` method fails due to excessive memory usage.
 ### Prediction Limitations
 * In our experiments we have seen that the prediction possibilities grow exponentially with respect to the prediction parameter `k`, therefore the prediction is limited to a certain `k` which depends on the